Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Experiments

 \subsection{Byzantine Robustness}

-We assume that $20\%$ of the users are malicious, i.e., $\Byzantine=3$.
+We assume that $20\%$ of the clients are malicious, i.e., $\Byzantine=3$ for Fashion MNIST and CIFAR-10 and $\Byzantine=10$ for FEMNIST.
 Since \ourscheme supports arbitrary robust aggregation rules satisfying $(\Byzantine,\RobAvgCoeff)$-robust averaging, we test it with the following rules: Krum~\cite{blanchard2017machine}, Trimmed Mean (TM)~\cite{yin2018byzantine} and Median (Med)~\cite{yin2018byzantine}.
 These robust aggregations rules are proved to be $(\Byzantine,\RobAvgCoeff)$-robust averaging~\cite{allouah2023fixing, guerraoui2024robust}.
-We also use the Nearest Neighbor Mixing (NNM)~\cite{allouah2023fixing}, where each user's update is averaged with those of a subset of its neighbors to enhance the robustness under heterogeneity.
+We also use the Nearest Neighbor Mixing (NNM)~\cite{allouah2023fixing}, where each client's update is averaged with those of a subset of its neighbors to enhance the robustness under heterogeneity.
 Combining Krum, TM, or Med with NNM improves the robustness coefficient $\RobAvgCoeff$ of the $(\Byzantine,\RobAvgCoeff)$-robust averaging rule \cite{allouah2023fixing}.
+The malicious clients perform one of the following attacks: Label Flipping (LF) attack~\cite{allen2020byzantine}, a-little-is-enough (ALIE) attack~\cite{baruch2019little}, Sign Flipping (SF) attack~\cite{allen2020byzantine}, Min-Max attack~\cite{shejwalkar2021manipulating}, Min-Sum attack~\cite{shejwalkar2021manipulating} and FoE attack~\cite{xie2020fall}.